“Perrhijos” and “gathijos”, a trend that disputes the traditional family model

 But, there are those who believe that building a family with dogs and cats is something minor, worthless, even childish.
 “There is no one in this world,” says Jorgelina, “in the 21st century who can become the judge, the absolute truth, to say which lifestyle is more dignified.
 In today’s world, precisely the richest, “The most powerful thing is to be diverse, it is to bank that difference”.

 “In short,” he runs the notes first, “we always return to the original question: How do we build community?
 Who do we do it with?”, now he puts aside the now empty cup of Vanilla Latte, “that question takes us back to the idea of the social bond of the French sociologist Émile Durkheim, of an order that unites us, that integrates us.”
 He was looking for what he wrote down among his papers: “in the dictionary the word community says that it means a common quality, a group of people who live together, who have the same interests or who live under the same rules.”
 She looks up and adds: “for some, that idea of community will be more linked to politics, to unions, to feminist groups.
 Others more withdrawn, to the family nucleus.
-And again we return to the idea of family: families with whom? community with whom?”
+And once more we return to the idea of family: families with whom? community with whom?”

-Jorgelina smiles, although she is concerned about the impact that the Omnibus Law project sent by Javier Milei to Congress may have on society.
+Jorgelina smiles, although she is concerned regarding the impact that the Omnibus Law project sent by Javier Milei to Congress may have on society.
 She gets up from the table and greets the waiter.
 Outside he will encounter the heat of the Patagonian summer.
 It is 5:45 p.m. and at her house, Ricardo is waiting for her.

 1705293535